Peperworx/fluxion/README.md

 The winner seems obvious at first: share the type of the Actor, not the Message.
 However, this removes an important abstraction and now requires that an Actor's type be known.
 For example: No longer can an actor be treated as a sender/receiver of `DatabaseMessages`, now it must be known as `ThisSpecificDatabaseActor`.
 To abstract that away, generics are needed, and generics can get very messy, very quickly.

+An additional issue is determining which type foreign messages should deserialize to.
+This can also get very messy with multiply message types, so Fluxion constrains each actor to handling a single message type.